Khimo Gumatay: 2022–present: Post-Idol Philippines Season 2

 The day after winning the Idol Philippines, Gumatay appeared on the morning show TeleRadyo.
 On September 23, Gumatay performed "My Time" on It's Showtime.
 On September 25, Khimo together with Ryssi Avila, Kice, Ann Raniel, and Bryan Chong officially launched as a new addition on the Philippines' Sunday variety show ASAP Natin 'To, where he performed "My Time".
 On September 28, Khimo made an appearance on the morning show Frontline sa Umaga.

+In August 2026, he is announced to be one of the participants for the Philippine Selection Night, the Philippine national selection for the Eurovision Song Contest Asia 2026, with the song "Reason to Live", composed by Stephen Tan.